-On the other hand, we know she cheats poor people and beats Lizaveta.
+But, on the other hand, we know she cheats poor people and beats Lizaveta.
 Still, we probably wouldn't sentence her to death for those acts.
-She's a brilliant choice of victim, from a fictional standpoint—a cruel person, but probably not one of the cruelest people in St. Petersburg.
+She's a brilliant choice of victim, from a fictional standpoint—a cruel person but probably not one of the cruelest people in St. Petersburg.
 (You could have chosen a better mark, Raskolnikov.)

-Because she is so helpless, so unequal to Raskolnikov in strength, it makes his crime harder to for us to understand than, say, if he'd killed somebody that had a chance against him.
+Because she's so helpless, so unequal to Raskolnikov in strength, it makes his crime harder for us to understand than, say, if he'd killed somebody that had a chance against him.
 By making his crime against her so brutal and cruel, Dostoevsky is adding yet another layer onto the layer cake of Raskolnikov's character.
 (But it's probably not the kind of cake you want to serve at your next b-day party.)